nguernse/helpers/tips/bash-terminal.md

 ---

-## How can terminate a port in use?
+## How can I terminate a port in use?

 **context**: